elvisonob/elvisonob/README.md

 <h3>About Me</h3>

 - Open to Full Stack Software Developer role
-- Recent Graduate from a full stack developer bootcamp with Boolean UK
+- Graduate from a full stack developer bootcamp with Boolean UK
 - I am currently learning GraphQL and using it for a new MERN project.
 - MSc Oil and Gas Engineering
 - MEng Electrical and Telecommunication Engineering